Lotus Biscoff Cheesecake

 What is Lotus Biscoff Spread?

-Lotus biscoff cookies: you will need about a total of 30 cookies, processed in your food processor.
+- Lotus biscoff cookies: you will need about a total of 30 cookies, crushed in your food processor.

 How to Make this Lotus Biscoff Cheesecake Recipe: